 - Design artwork.

 - Each club sport must include “Club” prominently in their naming designations for all materials (website, social media, print, apparel, gear) unless approved by the Club Sports staff liaison.
+The club name and art should be more dominant than any NC State trademarks used.
 If you have any questions, please contact your Club Sports staff liaison.

 - Your design and use of NC State trademarks must be consistent with University standards.
 See the Club Sports Trademark Use Guide for more information.